 - You can override such a global, file-scope definition for a specific file by defining a local property with the same name.
 For example, compile one of the source files with warning level 4.

 - Global definitions are stored in the project file or imported from property sheet files.

 - Local property definitions are stored in the project file, within the associated source file references.

-Qt Visual Studio Tools integrate with the MSBuild project system by providing a set of Qt-specific targets that describe how to process files such as moc headers by using the appropriate Qt tools.
+Qt VS Tools provide the MSBuild project system with a set of Qt-specific targets that describe how to use the appropriate Qt tools to process files such as moc headers.

 Qt settings are fully-fledged project properties, which ensures that:

 - Changes in Qt settings are synchronized with all the other properties in the project.

 - You can specify Qt settings, such as Qt versions and modules, separately for each build configuration.

 - You can override compiler properties for files that Qt tools generate in project settings

 - You can share Qt settings within a team or organization by exporting and importing them to and from shared property sheet files (